yywang122/yywang122/README.md

 # Hi, I'm Yun 👋
-I graduated with a degree in electrical engineering and currently work as a research assistant at the AI ​​Center of Chang Gung  University.
-At the Center for Artificial Intelligence, I am involved in research related to industrial and healthcare applications, focusing primarily on computer vision.
+I graduated with a degree in Electrical Engineering and am currently working as a Research Assistant at the AI Center of Chang Gung University.
+At the Center, I am involved in research focused on industrial and healthcare applications, with a primary emphasis on computer vision (CV).

 <p align='center'>
    📫 How to reach me: <a href='mailto:sophia880122@gmail.com'>sophia880122@gmail.com</a>